-TO8
+iliciusive growtii

+TO) 8

+Strengths Weaknesses
-High level of competences and scholarship of human capital

-Low rate of productivity, even on female rate

-Different level of unemployment rate in the Programme area
+High level of competences and scholarship of human capital.
+Low rate of productivity, even on female rate.
+Different level of unemployment rate in the Programme area.

+Opportunities Threats
-Priority level assigned at EU level to Youth Employment (Youth Employment Initiative) active ageing and social inclusion policies

-Growth of the unemployment rate, particularly for low skilled workers

-Progressive aging of the population
+Priority level assigned at EU level to Youth Employment (Youth Employment Initiative) active ageing and social inclusion policies.
+Growth of the unemployment rate, particularly for low skilled workers.
+Progressive aging of the population.

+TO 9

+Strengths Weaknesses
-Coherent dimension of migrations compared to demographic data

-Elderly heavily exposed to the risk of poverty
+Coherent dimension of migrations compared to demographic data.
+Elderly heavily exposed to the risk of poverty.

+Opportunities Threats
-Cross-border improvement of modernization for the social and health systems

-Integration between urban and rural areas to reduce the isolation of some regions

-Negative trend of the indicator on population living in poverty risk or social exclusion

-Progressive reduction of levels of health care
+Cross-border improvement of modernization for the social and health systems.
+Integration between urban and rural areas to reduce the isolation of some regions.
+Negative trend of the indicator on population living in poverty risk or social exclusion.
+Progressive reduction of levels of health care.

+10

+Strengths Weaknesses
-High level of attendance in the educational system

-Weak link between high level education and labour market and increasing number of NEET
+High level of attendance in the educational system.
+Weak link between high level education and labour market and increasing number of NEET.

+Opportunities Threats
-Opportunities provided by the better link to productive system and by cross-border labour mobility

-Better integration with life-long learning system

-Efficiency reduction in educational processes
+Opportunities provided by the better link to productive system and by cross-border labour mobility.
+Better integration with life-long learning system.
+Efficiency reduction in educational processes.

+TO 11

+Strengths Weaknesses
-High level of participation to ETC Programs for both the two sides of the area

-Need for better innovation and efficiency in the Public Administration, in particular trough the reduction of administrative burden on citizens and business sector and enhancement of cross-border projects in order to strength capacity building
+High level of participation to ETC Programs for both the two sides of the area.
+Need for better innovation and efficiency in the Public Administration, in particular through the reduction of administrative burden on citizens and business sector and enhancement of cross-border projects in order to strength capacity building.

+Opportunities Threats

 Conception and realization of common solutions and services in key areas like risk management and health.

-Increase in PA transparency and Open Data accessibility

-Increased multilevel governance in the cross-border area

-Improved cooperation among stakeholders on key issues like education and energy.

-Difficulties of cooperation to take action due to an incoherent legislation (at national and regional level) and lack of improvement in PA competences
+Increase in PA transparency and Open Data accessibility.
+Increased multilevel governance in the cross-border area.
+Improved cooperation among stakeholders on key Difficulties of cooperation to take action due to an incoherent legislation (at national and regional level) and lack of improvement in PA competences.